Architectural Selection Framework for Synthetic Network Traffic: Quantifying the Fidelity-Utility Trade-off: Evaluation Metrics

-\item \textbf{Class Balance (CB)} is a critical metric for evaluating the quality of synthetic tabular data, particularly in classification tasks.
-Class balance refers to the distribution of instances across different classes in the dataset\cite{tholke2023class}.
-Maintaining a balanced class distribution in real-world datasets is essential for training robust ML models, as imbalanced courses can lead to biased models that perform poorly on underrepresented classes \cite{fernandes2019evolutionary}.
+Class balance (CB) difference addresses the third research question by measuring the model's ability to maintain a balanced class distribution (Normal vs. Attack) in the generated data.
+CB refers to the distribution of instances across different classes in the dataset \cite{tholke2023class}.
+Maintaining a balanced class distribution in real-world datasets is essential for training robust ML models, as imbalanced classes can lead to biased models that perform poorly on underrepresented classes \cite{fernandes2019evolutionary}.

 Thus, the CB results mentioned in Table \ref{table:NSL-KDD} and Table \ref{table:CIC-IDS2017} represent how much difference exists between the NORMAL and ATTACK cases.
 If the classes in the synthetic data are the same, there is zero difference; otherwise, the difference percentage is calculated based on the equation.
 This equation \ref{eq:class_balance_difference} gives 0\% diff if the normal\% and attack\% classes are equal, i.e., follow a 50-50 ratio in the whole data.
 Thus, in Table \ref{table:NSL-KDD}, under the CB column for ROS and SMOTE, it is mentioned 0\% diff, and for the Adaptive Synthetic Sampling, it is 0.14\% diff.